-- 1. The Port shall permit, inspect, and enforce the Building and Fire Codes as identified in Section 5.4.
+- 1. The Port shall administer and enforce the Building and Fire Codes as identified in Subsection 5.4.
 However, the Washington State Department of Labor and Industries shall be responsible for regulating and enforcing the National Electrical Code on properties for which the Port carries out permitting responsibilities. - 2.
-The Port shall permit, inspect and enforce the storm water requirements as described in Subsection 6.3.C. - 3.
-The Port shall administer and enforce critical area review as outlined in Chapter VI.
+The Port shall administer and enforce the storm water requirements as described in Subsection 6.3.C. - 3.
+The Port shall administer and enforce critical area review as further outlined in Chapter VI, Section 6.2.